Scrabo Tower: Symbolism

 Those loyal to the Stewart family suggested the inspiration for the memorial lay in the gratitude of his tenantry for the solicitude the Marquess had shown during the Great Famine.
 This seems improbable given the criticism directed toward him in those years.
 Londonderry refused to consider rent reductions, had objected to public works schemes for famine relief, and while making contributions of £30 to the local soup kitchens in 1847, spent £15,000 renovating their home in Mount Stewart.
 Only 450 subscribers were connected to the estate on which there were 1,200 tenants farmers and many associated employees (in 1850, organised in the all-Ireland Tenant Right League, 700 of these tenants had signed an address demanding tenant right and lower rents).
 Two thirds of the cost of the tower was met by 98 subscribers (in a list headed by Emperor Napoleon III) most of whom were fellow gentry.
 The tower is massive and imposing, symbolizing, if anything, landlord power.
 Size and mass were the "chief objects" according to the Dublin Builder.
 In later appreciations it is found "more curious than beautiful" and "one of the finest examples of 19th-century folly towers".

 Later events

-After the tower's completion in 1859, William McKay, a foreman of the quarry, moved into the tower as caretaker.
-His family ran a tearoom in the tower until 1966 despite the lack of water at the top of the hill.
+After the tower's completion in 1859, a foreman of the quarry moved into the tower as caretaker.
+The caretaker's family, the McKay family, ran a tearoom in the tower until the 1960s.
 The tower and the grounds on which it stands were then acquired by the state.
 In 1977, the tower was listed as a Grade B+ historic building.
 The Department of Environment spent £20,000 on the tower in 1992, repairing windows, repointing the masonry, adding lightning protection and fitting in a wooden floor between the second and third floor, which had been omitted in 1859 to cut costs.
 The tower now stands in the Scrabo Country Park, which is managed by the Northern Ireland Environment Agency (NIEA).
 In 2014, the NIEA announced that water ingress had damaged the electricity supply, and citing safety concerns, closed the tower to visitors.